-While researching for this post, I enlisted the help of Christian friends to create a comprehensive list of the characteristics of a godly woman that are non-negotiable.
+While researching for this post, I enlisted the help of Christian friends to create a comprehensive list of the must-have qualities of a wise woman of God.

-The Scriptures outline and document each of these qualities well.
-After all, it doesn’t matter what good things we think we are “supposed” to do unless they are what God wants us to do.
+Even more important, each of these qualities is backed up by Scripture.
+After all, it doesn’t matter what we think we are “supposed” to do unless it’s what God actually wants us to do.